VJ-Ranga/VJ-Tool-Kit/README.md

 == Installation ==
 1. Upload the `VJ-Tool-Kit` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the 'WP Refresh Settings' page under the 'Settings' menu to configure the plugin.
+3. Go to the 'VJ Tool Kit Settings' page under the 'Settings' menu to configure the plugin.

 == Frequently Asked Questions ==
 1. How do I delete all posts?
-   - Select the 'Delete all posts' task on the 'WP Refresh Settings' page and click 'Execute Tasks.'
+   - Select the 'Delete all posts' task on the 'VJ Tool Kit Settings' page and click 'Execute Tasks.'

 2. How do I delete all pages?
-   - Select the 'Delete all pages' task on the 'WP Refresh Settings' page and click 'Execute Tasks.'
+   - Select the 'Delete all pages' task on the 'VJ Tool Kit Settings' page and click 'Execute Tasks.'

 3. How do I create new pages?
-   - Enter the page titles in the 'Page List' textarea on the 'WP Refresh Settings' page and click 'Execute Tasks.'
+   - Enter the page titles in the 'Page List' textarea on the 'VJ Tool Kit Settings' page and click 'Execute Tasks.'

 == Changelog ==